Skip to main content

 • Resin with fabric.

-• Thermoplastics, including polyamides and acetal resins.
+• Thermoplastics, The most important of these are polyamides and acetal resins.

-The bronze or graphite filled PTFE guides are usually supplied in the form of an open ring, i.e. with a cut-out for easy installation in the cylinder.
+The bronze or graphite loaded PTFE guides are usually supplied in the form of an open ring, i.e. with a cut-out for easy installation in the cylinder.
 These guides are preformed to better adapt to the required dimension.

 There are also guide tapes or bands which are supplied in rolls of varying lengths, in sections and widths to cover any application.
 This allows the installer to cut the required length on each cylinder.